 The reason we have extra "Pro" or "5G" versions of each and every major handset this year, is because the current generation of 5G modem and antenna kits come separate from the system-on-a-chip (SoC) that makes the phones tick.
 Those extra components, albeit very small, still need extra space, cooling, interference isolation and so on, to the point where the Pro models are usually bulkier, heavier, with larger batteries and with much higher pricing than their 4G-capable counterparts.

 and Pro 5G, or even the LG G8 and V50.
 They all come with extra girth and 20-30% higher prices compared to the base models, and the lack of true integrated 5G SoC may be to blame.
 Well, Samsung is planning to change all that, and we can't wait to see what it has in store for the mysterious flagship that it is preparing to release later this year - no, not the Note 10, but something unique akin to the Galaxy Fold

 While Apple settled its patent and royalties dispute with Qualcomm, and the companies entered a multi-year wireless modem supply arrangement, the writing is on the wall.
 There's plenty of bad blood between the companies, and Apple wouldn't want to be left behind again due to the squabbles with Qualacomm again.
 Given that Huawei's mobile future is cloudy, Apple has to either diversify with the archenemy Samsung which already supplies too many components in an iPhone, or go it alone.

 .
 They are a German wireless modem designer that got acquired by Intel for $1.6 billion a few years back with the goal to help develop Intel-branded 4G and 5G modems.
 Apple had a short love affair with Intel

 What Apple would actually be going after in an eventual Infineon deal would be the Germans' patent portfolio and its modem engineers.
 Those would be enough to set a dedicated 5G modem division within Apple, and, given the company's considerable resources, it might very well succeed in weaning itself off its dependence on Qualcomm or other modem players at some point.

 Creating a 5G chip from scratch is a daunting task, however, much more so than developing a mobile chipset.
-If Apple manages to snatch Infineon, and pack its own 5G modem with its A-series processors that would be a dream come true for it, but it's not happening in the foreseeable future.
+If Apple manages to snatch Infineon, and pack its own 5G modem with its A-series processors that would be a dream come true for it, but it's not happening in the foreseeable future